-VANCOUVER, BC, Canada – October 24, 2016 – Aspect Biosystems Ltd. is proud to be a sponsor for the Biofabrication 2016 Conference and to present its poster “Multi-material 3D Bioprinting with a Lab-on-a-Printer™ Fused Filament Fabrication Platform Technology” in Winston-Salem, North Carolina (October 28-31, 2016).
+VANCOUVER, British Columbia – October 24, 2016 – Aspect Biosystems Ltd. is proud to be a sponsor for the Biofabrication 2016 Conference and to present its poster “Multi-material 3D Bioprinting with a Lab-on-a-Printer™ Fused Filament Fabrication Platform Technology” in Winston-Salem, North Carolina (October 28-31, 2016).
 Aspect CEO Tamer Mohamed and CTO Konrad Walus will be in attendance to present Aspect’s Lab-on-a-Printer™ 3D bioprinting technology and to meet with the biofabrication community.
 The Aspect team will be also available for questions and scientific discussions at the poster viewing sessions throughout the conference.

 About the Lab-on-a-PrinterTM Platform

 Aspect’s Lab-on-a-Printer™ 3D bioprinting platform is highly differentiated, offering the unique capability of developing complex multi-cellular 3D tissues.
 The company’s Lab-on-a-Printer™ 3D bioprinting platform technology enables the rapid creation of 3D heterogeneous, structurally accurate, and functional tissues.
 The platform technology uses a multifunctional microfluidic printhead capable of programmatically manipulating and sequencing multiple living cells, extracellular matrix content, growth factors, bioactive compounds and other biomaterials ‘on the fly’ during tissue printing.

 About Aspect Biosystems